OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 |                          | (instead of production directories)                                |           |
 +--------------------------+--------------------------------------------------------------------+-----------+

-In most cases, the upgrade from one version to another will be as easy as simply run of command ``onecfg upgrade`` without any extra parameters.
-It'll upgrade based on internal configuration version tracking and currently installed OpenNebula.
+In most cases, the upgrade from one version to another will be as easy as simply running the command ``onecfg upgrade`` without any extra parameters.
+It'll upgrade based on internal configuration version tracking and the currently installed OpenNebula.
 For example:

 .. prompt:: bash # auto